Diffusive Stochastic Master Equation (SME) with dispersive qubit/cavity coupling

-\paragraph{Abstract} A detailed analysis of the diffusive Stochastic Master Equation (SME) for qubit/cavity systems with dispersive coupling is provided.
-This analysis incorporates classical input signals and output signals (measurement outcomes through homodyne detection).
-The dynamics of the qubit/cavity density operator is shown to converge exponentially towards a slow invariant manifold, parameterized via a time-varying deterministic Kraus map by the density operator of a fictitious qubit.
-This fictitious qubit is governed by a SME incorporating the classical input/output signals.
-Extension where the qubit is replaced by any qudit dispersively coupled to an arbitrary set of modes with collective input/output classical signals.
+\paragraph{Abstract} A detailed analysis of the quantum diffusive Stochastic Master Equation (SME) for qubit/cavity systems with dispersive coupling is provided.
+This analysis incorporates classical input signals and output signals (measurement outcomes through homodyne/heterodyne detection).
+The dynamics of the qubit/cavity density operator is shown to converge exponentially towards a slow invariant manifold.
+This invariant manifold is parameterized by the density operator of a fictitious qubit governed by a quantum SME incorporating the classical input/output signals preserving complete-positivity and trace.
+The reduced cavity (resp. qubit) operator obtained by partial trace of the qubit (resp. cavity) is then given by a time-varying deterministic quantum channel from the density operator of this fictitious qubit.
+This formulation avoids non-Markovian descriptions where negative dephasing rates and detection efficiency exceeding temporary one are present in several publications.
+Extensions are considered where the qubit is replaced by any qudit dispersively coupled to an arbitrary set of cavity modes with collective input/output classical signals.